magdyamr542/config/README.md

-# .vimrc that i use
+# Vscode and Vim Configs i use